mawieg/Clicks-Maximizer/README.md

     pip install -r requirements.txt

 ### Remarks
-This repository shows work done by me for Pivigo's Science to Data Science bootcamp (https://www.s2ds.org/), which aims to offer young academics experience as data scientists in a business context.
+This repository shows work done by me during Pivigo's Science to Data Science bootcamp (S2DS; https://www.s2ds.org/).
+S2DS aims to offer young academics experience as data scientists in a business context.

 The names of the advertising firm (who is also the copyright holder), the advertiser, and the product, as well as the place where the campaign was run are kept anonymous.